KDE/kf5book/kconfig/introduction-to-kconfig.in.md

 ## Design Essentials

 KConfig is designed to abstract away the concept of actual storage and retrieval of configuration settings behind an API that allows easy fetching and setting of information.
 Where and in what format the data is stored is not relevant to an application using KConfig.
-This keeps all KDE applications consistent in their handling of configurations while alleviating each and every application author to build such a system on their own from scratch, which can be a highly error prone exercise.
+Using Kconfig keeps all KDE applications consistent in their handling of configurations while sparing application authors from the work of building such a system on their own.
+This eliminates many errors.

 A KConfig object represents a single configuration object.
 Each configuration object is referenced by its unique name and may be actually read from multiple local or remote files or services.
 Each application has a default configuration object associated with it and there is also a global configuration object.